The African Buffaloes in other words are also called Affalo or Cape Buffaloes .

 grass to fill their big appetite.
 African Buffaloes depend on large quantities

-of water and hence, stay close to the perennial sources of the same.
+of water and hence, stay close to the perennial sources of the

 African Buffalo